Biomedical Engineering Facilities

 Dr. Mills' NERO Laboratory supports a K-16+ outreach program that provides solid educational content and a strong technical foundation in the molecular sciences and bionanotechnology.
 Current activities of the lab include engaging K-12 teachers and students through summer and academic year research experiences and technology workshops, guiding teachers in translating their increased understanding of the research process into classroom learning experiences, improving understanding of the scientific research process and engineering design to teachers, students and the community, and increasing interest of K-16+ students in pursuing careers in Science, Mathematics, Engineering and Technology (SMET) fields.

-Mark DeCoster, Ph.D., Associate Professor of Biomedical Engineering
+Mark DeCoster, Ph.D., Professor of Biomedical Engineering

-The Cellular Neuroscience Lab, Location: BEC 235
+The Cellular Neuroscience Lab, Location: Biomedical Engineering Building 235

 Dr. DeCoster's laboratory is designed for biochemical and digital imaging analysis of cellular events in the brain.
 Current planned activities include brain cell inflammatory responses, digital imaging of apoptosis in normal and brain tumor cells and response of brain glial cells to injury.
 Major equipment includes PC- and Mac-based imaging workstations (4); motorized inverted fluorescence microscope with digital camera (Leica).